 Ricardo Rendón (Mexico City 1970) has achieved several international awards and recognitions, his works have been exhibited at the Reina Sofía Museum, Kunstlerhaus Bethanien, Videobrasil, Videolisboa, UCSD University Art Gallery, Maison Rouge in Paris, Museo Experimental El Eco, Museo Tamayo, MUAC Museo Universitario de Arte Contemporáneo, Museo de Arte Carrillo Gil, Museo de Arte Moderno and Laboratorio Arte Alameda in Mexico City.
-His work is part of important contemporary art collections such as the Cisneros Fontanals Art Foundation CIFO, Sayago & Pardon Collection, The Bank of America, La Colección Jumex, the Isabel & Agustin Coppel Collection, Fondation Daniel Langlois and MUAC Museo Universitario de Arte Contemporáneo.
+His work is part of important contemporary art collections such as the Cisneros Fontanals Art Foundation CIFO, Sayago & Pardon Collection, The Bank of America, Progressive Art Collection, La Colección Jumex, the Isabel & Agustin Coppel Collection, Fondation Daniel Langlois and MUAC Museo Universitario de Arte Contemporáneo.
 He is member of the Sistema Nacional de Creadores.
 Rendón is represented by Arróniz Arte Contemporáneo in Mexico City, Galería Nueveochenta in Bogotá and Zipper Galeria in São Paulo Brazil and Galeria Espaciominimo in Madrid.
 Lives and works in Mexico City.

 "His works are an appendix of construction or destruction practices that enunciate the moment where things happen, forms that propose the action as leitmotiv".
 David Miranda, Museo Experimental El Eco, Mexico City 2007.